İnci Güçlü

 İnci Güçlü (born 26 February 1999) is a Turkish female basketball player.
 The national plays Center.

 Club career

 Barcelona (2020)

 On 30 May 2020, she signed a 2-year contract with the Spanish team Barcelona.

 Beşiktaş (2022–2023)

 On 5 August 2022, she signed a 1-year contract with Beşiktaş.

 Galatasaray (2023–2024)

 She returned to her old team by signing a contract with Galatasaray on 3 August 2023.

-Galatasaray club said goodbye to the player on May 15, 2024 by publishing a thank you message.
+Galatasaray bid her farewell on May 15, 2024 by releasing a thank you message for her "efforts and dedication" in the yellow and red jersey as her contract came to an end at the conclusion of the season.